LearnOnDemandSystems/idl-md-sample/idl.md

 RBAC functionality.

-With this modification, you are exposing the pre-made maintenance role capability—defined in a role capability file that is placed in a module for discoverability—to the CONTOSO\BenSmith user account.
+With this modification, you are exposing the pre-made maintenance role capability-defined in a role capability file that is placed in a module for discoverability-to the CONTOSO\BenSmith user account.

 #### :camera: SCREENSHOT